-In this article, we’ll look at what nutritional supplements are recommended for managing stress and reducing anxiety, based on data and science.
+In this article, we’ll look at what natural nutritional supplements are recommended for managing stress and reducing anxiety, based on data and science.

 While there’s no such thing as “magic pills” that will remove all anxiety from your life, there are some supplements out there that can help you de-stress and feel a little better at the very least.

 If you’re considering taking a nutritional supplement during times of stress and anxiety, there’s no shortage of supplements out there that claim to help you manage turbulent times.

 To answer this question, we’ll turn to the most objective source of information available: PubMed, the online database maintained by the United States National Library of Medicine at the National Institutes of Health that catalogs all science journals and clinical studies.